austinhaas/clojurescript-demo/README.md

 make install-clojure-tools
 ```

-If you don't install the Clojure CLI tools this way, then you'll need to update the makefile to point to the location where your Clojure CLI tools are installed.
+If you don't install the Clojure CLI tools this way, then you'll need to update the makefile to point to where your Clojure CLI tools are installed.

 If you are on a Mac, and you don't have coreutils installed, you might need to do this first:
 ``` shell